JuliaPackageMirrors/NumFormat.jl/README.md

 ## Speed

-Speed penalty is about 20% for floating point and 30% for integers.
+`sprintf1`: Speed penalty is about 20% for floating point and 30% for integers.

 If the formatter is stored and used instead (see the example using `generate_formatter` above), the speed penalty reduces to 10% for floating point and 15% for integers.

 ## Commas

-If it is just the speed, the lambda solution demonstrated earlier would have sufficed.
 This package also supplements the lack of thousand separator e.g. `"%'d"`, `"%'f"`, `"%'s"`.

 Note: `"%'s"` behavior is that for small enough floating point (but not too small),